Original Van Halen Line-Up:

 2015 Tokyo Dome Live In Concert

-Originally, Van Halen was dismissed as Rock wannabes with their over the top, excitable singer, and relying on covers for their "hits."
+Originally, Van Halen was dismissed as Rock wannabes with their over the top, excitable singer, and a reliance on covers for their hits.
 While there is the tight rhythm section of Anthony and Alex Van Halen, the group's strongest card is, and has always been, guitarist Eddie Van Halen.
 His contributions make Van Halen's self-titled debut an awesome recording.

 "1984" had synthesizers but that didn't weigh it down.
 Also, Roth had nursed his act to agreeable perfection.
 Rock radio and MTV were all over "Panama" and "Hot For Teacher" with the capper being "Jump."
 Can't top that, and Roth didn't even want to try.

 On "5150," Van Halen replaced Roth with Red Rocker Sammy Hagar and kept the synth sound from "1984" largely intact.
 The album had hits though "Dreams," which stiffed, was the best song.
 The CD's biggest contribution was proving Van Halen could survive without Roth.
 "OU812" is the best from the Hagar era.
 Surprisingly, "Balance" released in '95 is a strong album.

 Roth's solo career went south relatively quickly.
 His first album "Eat 'em And Smile" represents his best solo work.
 If you have a taste for self-indulgent Rock get "The Best."
 But Roth's association with Van Halen always overshadowed his solo work.
 So his return to the Van Halen fold brought smiles - mostly his.

 "A Different Kind Of Truth" does confirm that Dave was, and is, the group's #1 frontman.